xinpianchang/xpc-advanced/README.md

 Task library has already provided 2 dispatcher ready for usage.

 1. `Task.Dispatcher.Default`: A dispatcher who can dispatch task with no limit
-2. `Task.Dispatcher.SingleThread`: A dispatcher who can dispatch a task only when there is no task is running in it
+2. `Task.Dispatcher.SingleThread`: A dispatcher who can dispatch a task only when there is no task running in it

 And has also provided 1 dispatcher factory method: `Dispatcher.create(maxParallel: number)`